phasorpy.phasor#

 Examples

-Convert phasor coordinates to complex number arrays:
+Convert phasor coordinates to an array of complex numbers:

 >>> phasor_to_complex([0.4, 0.5], [0.2, 0.3]) array([0.4+0.2j, 0.5+0.3j])